 Read Aloud Activities

-After we read to children, it is important to start a conversation about the book.
+Before, during, and after reading to children, it is important to have conversations about the book.
 This includes asking questions, making comments, and pointing out new vocabulary words.
 By making personal connections to a book, the children will become better engaged, curious, and connected with a story.
 Children who talk about the stories understand the stories better.

-Lisa Greening, Ready Readers Executive Director, shares ideas for enhancing the read aloud experience below.
-Click the links to learn about additional activities you can implement when reading aloud the Ready Readers gift books:
+Ideas for enhancing the read-aloud experience can be found below.
+Click the links to learn about additional activities you can implement when sharing the Ready Readers gift books: